Generic Name: abatacept (a-BAT-a-sept)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; dizziness; headache; mild pain, swelling, bruising, or redness at the injection site; mild sore throat; nausea; stomach pain or upset; stuffy nose.
+Diarrhea; dizziness; headache; mild pain, swelling, bruising, or redness at the injection site; nausea; nose or throat irritation; stomach pain or upset; stuffy nose.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chills, fever, or persistent cough or sore throat; fainting; flu-like symptoms; frequent, difficult, or painful urination; light-headedness; night sweats; severe or persistent diarrhea or stomach pain; severe or persistent headache or dizziness; shortness of breath; unexplained weight loss; unusual lumps or growths; unusual tiredness; warm, red, or painful skin; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; flu-like symptoms; light-headedness; night sweats; severe or persistent headache or dizziness; shortness of breath; unexplained weight loss; unusual lumps or growths; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.